 As air leaves the lungs and moves up the trachea, it passes through the vocal folds, blowing them into motion.
 These folds "flap", creating vibration, similar to the way you blow a raspberry with your lips.
 This is the initial vibration of your voice.

 Your initial vocal vibration then re-sounds through the spaces and surfaces of your body.
 Your larynx, throat, mouth and nose are the first spaces where those sound waves can bounce around and multiply.
 Next comes the huge hollow of your chest, the bony dome of your skull, and the caves of your sinuses.
 After that comes all the bones of your body.
 Did you know that bones are porous and are terrific at conducting sound?
 Together, these are your speaker system, perfectly designed for amplifying and strengthening the sound of your voice.

 After all this, your articulators (lips, tongue, teeth, jaw, palates) work together to shape the sounds of speech.
 Sometimes called a 'dance' because of the grace, agility, and precision of your speech muscles during connected speech.
 Truly, isn't it amazing the speed at which this process works?

 Voice and Speech are a complex processes, and while it may feel intuitive, it's common to feel off balance, habitually putting strain on your voice and the rest of your body.
 If you want more information on how the voice works, check out the detailed description here.

-If you want to put that knowledge to use and develop your clear, confident, expressive AND authentic voice, join me this fall for Freeing Your Voice - Level 1.
-For all he details visit our registration page.
+If you want to put that knowledge to use and develop your clear, confident, expressive AND authentic voice, my mini-course, Freedom in 5, is a great place to start.